 Offer Sent!
 Your offer has been received and will be processed as soon as possible.

 Error: There was an error sending your offer, please try again.
 If this problem persists, please contact us.

-Stars of the Six-Five Special Original Metal Printing Plates for the 1957 Vinyl Album Cover Artwork (Black)
+Rockin’ at the 2i’s Original Metal Printing Plates for the 1958 Vinyl Album Cover Artwork Magenta

-Stars of the Six-Five Special The 1957 Decca Release serial – Decca – LF 1299 has become a rare and sought after 10 inch vinyl. recorded ate the legendary Soho bar, individual copies of this treasure regularly trade for £50.00 or more.
+Rockin’ at the 2I’s The 1958 Decca Release serial – Decca – LF 1300 has become a rare and sought after 10 inch vinyl. recorded ate the legendary Soho bar, individual copies of this treasure regularly trade for £50.00 or more.

 Even more rare than these, are the actual printing plates that were transferred from Decca to the Art Studio Shoot That Tiger.
-This particular plate is for the Black colour separation and is the only one of the four existing plates that shows both front and back cover artwork.
-Approx 21×25 inches in metal.
+This particular plate is for the Magenta colour separation and is the one of the four existing plates Approx 21×25 inches in metal.

 It was likely that a re-release was planned either in the 70s or 80s on CD but this did not appear to have happened, even though the plates are for the original 10 inch vinyl.
 The album contained such pioneering rock n roll acts as